Miepee/Frogin/Readme.md

 # Frogin
 A fork of Dolphin, a GameCube and Wii Emulator, that while dumping custom textures automatically creates a frog the size of the texture it dumped.
 Go to `Graphics` -> `Advanced` -> `Resize Custom Texture for Dumps` to create them, and `Load Custom Textures` to see them in-game while playing.
-If you want to use a different texture than the default twemoji frog, go to `Dolphin's Userpath/Load` and put in / replace the `custom.png` texture in there.
+If you want to use a different texture than the default Twemoji frog, go to `Dolphin's Userpath/Load` and put in / replace the `custom.png` texture in there.

+The Twemoji frog is licensed under [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/) and can be found [here](https://github.com/twitter/twemoji/blob/master/assets/svg/1f438.svg).

 You can find downloads on the [Release Page](https://github.com/Miepee/Frogin/releases).
 **Note for Linux users**, you need the following dependencies: